Jewish ethnic divisions: Israel

-At the time the State of Israel was proclaimed, the majority of Jews in the state and the region were Ashkenazi.
+The state of Israel was proclaimed as being a home state for all Jews.
+Although the state's founders strived towards this goal, the lived experience of Jews differed greatly.
+At the time when the establishment of the State of Israel was proclaimed, the majority of the Jews who lived in both the state and the region were Ashkenazi.
 However, by the 1990s, the majority of Israeli Jews were Mizrahi.
 As of 2005, 61% of Israeli Jews are of Mizrahi ancestry.

+Following the establishment of the state, a flood of Jewish migrants and refugees entered Israel from the Arab world in particular and the Muslim world in general.
+Most of them were Sephardim and Mizrahim, and they included Jews from the Maghreb, Yemenite Jews, Bukharan Jews, Persian Jews, Iraqi Jews, Kurdish Jews, as well as smaller communities, principally those from Libya, Egypt and Turkey.
+Many immigrants from these communities coming to Israel were met with harsh living conditions, as the fledgling state did not yet have sufficient financial resources to house the influx of its residents.
+Thus, many immigrants were temporarily housed in tents until spaces of more adequate living means were developed.
+An additional challenge for non-Ashkenazi Jews was that of a spoken language.
+Yiddish was the spoken language within Jewish communities in the eastern portion of the European continent, but groups outside of this—who constituted a minority of the population of Israel—spoke other languages.
+For example, some Sephardic communities spoke Ladino and many Mizrahi Jews spoke Arabic.
+Hebrew, which was then a language mostly reserved for religious purposes, was the language that Jewish communities had in common.
+Hebrew was already spoken conversationally among tradespeople living in the region of Palestine, and its full revival as a spoken language that could be used by all residents of Israel was spearheaded by Eliezer Ben-Yehuda.

-Following the declaration of the state, a flood of Jewish migrants and refugees entered Israel from the Arab world and the Muslim world in general.
-Most were Sephardim and Mizrahim, which included Jews from the Maghreb, Yemenite Jews, Bukharan Jews, Persian Jews, Iraqi Jews, Kurdish Jews, and smaller communities, principally from Libya, Egypt and Turkey.
-More recently, other communities have also arrived including Ethiopian Jews and Indian Jews.
-Because of the relative homogeneity of Ashkenazic Jewry, especially by comparison to the diversity of the many smaller communities, over time in Israel, all Jews from Europe came to be called "Ashkenazi" in Israel, whether or not they had any connection with Germany, while Jews from Africa and Asia have come to be called "Sephardi", whether or not they had any connection with Spain.
-One reason is that most African and Asian Jewish communities use the Sephardic prayer ritual and abide by the rulings of Sephardic rabbinic authorities, and therefore consider themselves to be "Sephardim" in the broader sense of "Jews of the Spanish rite", though not in the narrower sense of "Spanish Jews".
-Similarly "Ashkenazim" has the broader sense of "Jews of the German rite".
+More recently, other communities have also arrived, including Ethiopian Jews and Indian Jews.
+Because of the relative homogeneity of Ashkenazic Jewry, especially in comparison to the diversity of the many smaller Jewish communities, over time in Israel, all Jews from Europe came to be called "Ashkenazi" in Israel (even those Jews from Europe who did not have any connection to Germany) while Jews from Africa and Asia have come to be called "Sephardi" (even those Jews from Africa and Asia who did not have any connection to Spain).
+One reason for this categorization is due to many African and Asian Jewish communities performing the Sephardic prayer ritual, and also abiding by the rulings of the Sephardic rabbinic authorities.
+As a result, they consider themselves "Sephardim" in the broader sense of the term "Jews of the Spanish rite" because they do not consider themselves "Sephardim" in the narrower sense of the term "Spanish Jews".
+Similarly, the term "Ashkenazim" has the broader sense of the term "Jews of the German rite".

-The founders of modern Israel, mostly Ashkenazi Jews, are often said to have believed themselves superior to these new arrivals.
-With higher degrees of Western-standard education, they were better positioned to take full advantage of the emerging Western-style liberal democracy and Western mode of living which they themselves had established as the cultural norm in Palestine during the pre-state era.

-Cultural or racial biases against the newcomers were compounded by the fledgling state's lack of financial resources and inadequate housing to handle the massive population influx.
-Thus, hundreds of thousands of new Sephardic immigrants were sent to live in tent cities in outlying areas.
-Sephardim (in its wider meaning) were often victims of discrimination and were sometimes called schwartze (meaning "black" in Yiddish).

-Worse than housing discrimination was the differential treatment accorded the children of these immigrants, many of whom were tracked by the largely European education establishment into dead-end "vocational" schools, without any real assessment of their intellectual capacities.
-Mizrahi Jews protested their unfair treatment, and even established the Israeli Black Panthers movement with the mission of working for social justice.